New Boston Historical Society

 "No Vacancy" at these boarding houses in 1897

 New Boston's last stagecoach driver was Charles Horace Chandler.
-His granddaughter still lives in town.
+His great-granddaughter still lives in town.

 This 1887 ledger lists visitors from Boston.
 Guests paid $1.00 per day.